JuliaLinhart/diffusions-for-sbi/README.md

   and add the arguments `--cov_mode <GAUSS/JAC>` and `--langevin` with optional `--clip` to indicate which algorithm should be used.
 Specifying `--run sample --n_obs 30 --single_obs` will generate results for each of the `n_obs=30` observation seperately.

 - To reproduce the figures run `python jrnnm_results.py` with the argument `--dirac_dist` for the `MMD to Dirac` plots, `--pairplot` for the full pairplots with 1D and 2D histograms of the posterior, and `--single_multi_obs` for the 1D histograms in the 3D case.

+### New features:

+- **Classifier-free guidance:** it is possible to implicitly **learn the prior score** by randomly dropping the context variables during the training of the posterior score.
+This is useful in cases where the diffused prior score cannot be computed analytically.
+To do so, specify the "drop rate" in the `classifier_free_guidance` variable of the training function implemented in `sm_utils.py`.

+These features were integrated into the scripts of the SBI benchmark experiment and results will be added to the Appendix of the paper.

+- To learn the prior score while training the posterior score model and then use it for sampling the tall posterior, run the `sbibm_posterior_estimation.py` script as explained above, and add the `--clf_free_guidance` argument in the command line.
+To generate results (compute metrics and plot figures) run the `sbibm_results_rebuttal.py`, again with added `--clf_free_guidance` argument.